Distant retrograde orbit

 In more general terms, an object of negligible mass can be in a DRO around the smaller body of any two-body system, such as planet–Sun or exoplanet–star.

-Using the example of a spacecraft in a DRO around a moon, the craft would orbit in the direction opposite to the direction in which the moon orbits the planet.
-The orbit is "distant" in the sense that it passes above the Lagrange points, rather than being near the moon.
-If we consider more and more distant orbits, the synodic period (the period between two moments when the craft passes between the planet and the moon) gets longer and approaches that of the moon going around the planet, so that the sidereal period (the time it takes for the craft to come back to a given constellation as viewed from the moon) can become much longer than the orbital period of the moon.
+Using the example of a spacecraft in a DRO around a moon, the craft orbit is retrograde, that is, moving in the direction opposite to the direction in which the moon orbits the planet.
+The orbit is distant in the sense that it passes above the Lagrange points, rather than being near the moon.
+Considering more and more distant orbits, the synodic period (the period between two moments when the craft passes between the planet and the moon) gets longer and approaches that of the moon going around the planet.
+The sidereal period (the time it takes for the craft to come back to a given constellation as viewed from the moon) can then become much longer than the orbital period of the moon.
 A hypothetical example with Europa has a sidereal period about eight times the orbital period of Europa.

-DROs have been researched for several decades, but in 2022, NASA's Orion Spacecraft entered the orbit during the Artemis 1 mission and it was speculated that the Chang'e 5 orbiter may also have now done so.
+DROs have been researched for several decades.
+In April 2022, CNSA's Chang'e 5 orbiter became the first to enter the orbit, followed by NASA's Orion Spacecraft during the Artemis 1 mission which entered in November 2022.
+Two more CNSA spacecraft, DRO A and B, attempted in 2024, but were left in lower orbits due to a failure of the YZ-1S upper stage.
+Despite the earlier problems, by August 2024 the DRO A and B appeared to have reached their orbit.

-Description

 The stability of a DRO is defined in mathematical terms as having very high Lyapunov stability, where an equilibrium orbit is "locally stable if all solutions which start near the point remain near that point for all time".

 List of objects in distant retrograde orbit

 Chang'e 5 orbiter

 After dropping off return samples for Earth, China's Chang'e 5 (CE-5) orbiter first moved to Sun-Earth Lagrange point 1 (L1) in March 2021 for solar observations.
-In January 2022, CE-5 left L1 point for the lunar distant retrograde orbit (DRO) to conduct very-long-baseline interferometry tests in preparation for the next stage of China's Lunar Exploration Program.
+In January 2022, CE-5 left L1 point for the lunar distant retrograde orbit (DRO) to conduct very-long-baseline interferometry tests in preparation for the next stage of China's lunar exploration program.
 According to The Space Review (TSR), this maneuver was depicted in Chinese government and academic documents.
-In February 2022, Multiple amateur satellite trackers observed CE-5 had entered DRO, which was the first spacecraft in history to utilize the orbit.
+In February 2022, multiple amateur satellite trackers observed CE-5 had entered DRO, making it the first spacecraft in history to utilize the orbit.

 Orion spacecraft

-On 16 November 2022, the Space Launch System was launched from Complex 39B as part of the Artemis 1 mission carrying Orion to the moon.
+On 16 November 2022, the Space Launch System was launched from Complex 39B as part of the Artemis 1 mission carrying Orion to the Moon.
 On 25 November it entered DRO and orbited the Moon in that orbit.

+DRO A/B

+Yuanzheng 1S upper stage failed to deliver these two CAS spacecrafts (not under CLEP) into correct orbit.
+The satellites were intended to test Distant retrograde orbit.
+Tracking data appears to show China is attempting to salvage spacecraft and they appear to have succeeded in reaching their desired orbit.